sigmacoy/java-cert-prac/README.md

-# Goodluck to anyone taking this upcoming java cert!

-## Feel free to use/fork my notesz
+# Goodluck to anyone taking this upcoming java cert! <br> Feel free to use/fork my notesz

 ## 1. Good practice about user input
 ```java